apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 instead of default `DefaultDetector` which relies on the `jcr:mimeType` to pick up the right parser.

+#### <a name="mime-type-mapping"></a>Mime type mapping

+`@since Oak 1.7.7`

+In certain circumstances, it may be desired to pass a value other than the `jcr:mimeType` property into the Tika parser.
+For example, this would be necessary if a binary has an application-specific mime type, but is parsable by the standard Tika parser for some generic type.
+To support these cases, create a node structure under the `tika/mimeTypes` node following the mime type structure, e.g.

+    + tika
+        + mimeTypes (nt:unstructured)
+          + application (nt:unstructured)
+            + vnd.mycompany-document (nt:unstructured)
+              - mappedType = application/pdf

+When this index is indexing a binary of type `application/vnd.mycompany-document` it will force Tika to treat it as a binary of type `application/pdf`.

 ### <a name="non-root-index"></a>Non Root Index Definitions